Rheology of mobile sediment beds in laminar shear flow: effects of creep and polydispersity: Introduction

 To increase the robustness of the $\mu(J)$-rheology for two-phase fluid models, more work is needed to derive more universal constitutive equations \citep{Denn2014,pahtz2019}.
 A good starting point will be to address the coefficients that enter the models of the $\mu(J)$-rheology and are known to depend on the particle properties.
 For the critical state of very low shear rates and dense systems, i.e. low $J$ and large $\phi$, the frictional inter-particle forces may become large enough to inhibit grains sliding past one another.
 This quasi-static regime is determined by the particle properties critical friction coefficient $\mu_1$ and maximum particle volume fraction $\phi_m$.
 For example, \cite{boyer2011} reported $\mu_1=0.32$ and $\phi_m=0.585$ for the monodisperse case, but it has been shown by \cite{tapia2019} for pressure-imposed rheometry that these two quantities decrease with increasing particle roughness.
 For obvious reasons, the critical volume fraction may also depend on the grain size distribution of the sediment as smaller particles can fill the void interstitial pore space provided in between larger grains \citep{Guazzelli2018}.
 This aspect has thus far been neglected in the framework of the $\mu(J)$-rheology.
 In fact, most of the studies use sediment compositions of uniform grains, where the standard deviation of the grain size distribution is smaller than 10\%.
 However, neither is this variance in grain size distribution large enough to see appreciable effects of polydispersity on the sediment transport \citep{biegert2017}, nor does this variance reflect the grain size distribution of fluvial sediments.

+In this regard, it is important to acknowledge that natural sediments are by no means monodisperse or bidisperse, but obey a certain continuous grain size distribution.
+For example, according to ISO 14688-1:2002, cohesionless sand grains can range from 0.063 to 2~millimeters in diameter.
+This calls for an extension of the $\mu(J)$-rheology towards more realistic polydisperse sediment compositions.

 As a first step, bidisperse suspensions were investigated in volume-imposed rheometers.
 For this scenario, the effective viscosities were reduced as compared to the monodisperse case \citep{chang1994,gondret1997}.
-In these studies, the non-uniformity of the bisdisperse grains was up to $d_{p,\mathit{max}}/d_{p,\mathit{min}}=13.75$.
+In these studies, the non-uniformity of the bidisperse grains was up to $d_{p,\mathit{max}}/d_{p,\mathit{min}}=13.75$, where $d_{p,\mathit{max}}$ and $d_{p,\mathit{min}}$ are the maximum and minimum diameter of the grains, respectively.
 The critical volume fraction that indicates the quasi-static regime was also increased from $\phi_m=0.585$ for the monodisperse case \citep{boyer2011} to $\phi_m=0.64$.
 Consequently, models for $\phi_m$ in bi-disperse volume-imposed rheometry were proposed by \cite{dorr2013} and \cite{mwasame2016} that can also be applied to polydisperse systems \citep{pednekar2018}.

-However, the situation of pressure-imposed rheometry or even sheared sediment beds has not been considered, yet.
-In this regard, it is important to acknowledge that natural sediments are by no means monodisperse or bidisperse, but obey a certain continuous grain size distribution.
-For example, according to ISO 14688-1:2002, cohesionless sand grains can range from 0.063 to 2~millimeters in diameter.
-This calls for an extension of the $\mu(J)$-rheology towards more realistic polydisperse sediment compositions.
+As a next step, 2D-DEM simulations with grains of continuous polydispersity have been carried out where the fluid drag was approximated by Stokes drag and lubrication \citep{trulsson2012,Ness2015} and the variation of the grain size was kept constant at $d_{p,\mathit{max}}/d_{p,\mathit{min}}=3.0$ and $1.4$, respectively.
+A recent study by \cite{amarsid2017} extended these considerations to a lattice Boltzmann - discrete element method for simulations in 2D for $d_{p,max}/d_{p,min}=1.67$.
+Since, however, the focus of these studies was to investigate the transition from the viscous to the inertial regime, polydispersity was merely added to prevent artificial crystallization of the densely packed scenario and its role on the rheology was not discussed.
+To the knowledge of the authors, 3D-simulations with a systematic focus on the degree of polydispersity in pressure-imposed rheometry or even sheared sediment beds have not been considered yet.
 The present study addresses this issue.